 CASA MUSEO DE DON BOSCO

 Walk back up to the top of the gorge and head to Casa Museo de Don Bosco.
-This is another stately mansion in Ronda with a completely original interior from the early 20th century.
+This is another stately mansion in Ronda with a completely original early-20th-century interior.

 The mansion is interesting enough, but the highlight is the garden, which offers spectacular views of the gorge and the New Bridge.